Welcome to “The Americans”. Who are they? What can they teach us in the 21st Century?

 I was beginning to relax.
 We were about to visit a bar.
 Being in a town, I could find someplace to stay.
 I was no longer in Ray’s car on a dark empty highway.

-But Ray looked more nervous than he should have been, if everything he had told me had been true.
+Now it was Ray who looked nervous.
+More nervous than he should have been, if everything he had told me had been true.

-We walked across the lot and entered the saloon.
+We walked across the parking lot and entered the saloon.